feminism-chat/feminism-chat.github.io/index.md

 ### 8. Unwelcome Comments on Users' Personal Choices Will Not Be Allowed.
 Although we recognize the personal is political, this is not a space to express uninvited opinions or criticize other people's personal lifestyle choices, especially as it concerns health, diet, employment, body modification, and personal relationships.

-### Notes

-#### *On free speech:

-* This chat room is meant to be a more friendly place for feminists to participate without having to be subjected to oppressive speech.
-Women, people of colour, queer people should feel welcome.
-Do your part.

-ix.
-This chat room's aim towards this subject is to create a class-conscious speech.
-Readers will note that speech has a class character, and that socialist feminists are against bourgeois speech.
-The aim of this space is to create an environment that promotes continuous discussion that accretes theory and knowledge.